fanniew506/sound-byte/docs/api-endpoints.md

 ### Comments

-- A tracks's comments will be included in the track show template
+- `GET /api/tracks/:id/comments` : A track's comments will be included in the track show template
-- `GET /api/tracks/:id/comments`
+- `POST /api/tracks/:id/comment`
-- `POST /api/tracks/:id/comment`:
+- `DELETE /api/tracks/:id/:comment_id` : remove comment from track by
-- `DELETE /api/tracks/:id/:comment_id`: remove comment from track by id
+  id